Enzo Ebosse

-Enzo Jacques Rodolphe Ebosse (born 11 March 1999) is a professional footballer who plays as a defender for Italian club Hellas Verona on loan from Udinese.
-Born in France, he represents Cameroon at international level.
+Enzo Jacques Rodolphe Ebosse (born 11 March 1999) is a professional footballer who plays as a centre-back for club Udinese.
+Born in France, he represents the Cameroon national team.

 Club career

 On 23 August 2016, Ebosse made his professional debut for Lens in the Coupe de la Ligue against Paris FC.
 He made his league debut for RC Lens in a 2–0 Ligue 2 loss to US Orléans on 28 August 2017.

 Ebosse joined Le Mans, newly promoted to Ligue 2, in 2019.

 On 16 July 2020, Ebosse joined Angers SCO.
 He signed a three-year contract at the club.

 On 29 July 2022, Ebosse signed a five-year contract with Udinese in Italy.

 On 29 January 2025, he joined Polish club Jagiellonia Białystok on loan for the remainder of the season.

 On 15 July 2025, Ebosse moved on loan to Hellas Verona, with a conditional obligation to buy.
+On 2 January 2026, Ebosse joined Torino on loan, with an option to buy.